QUICK ESCAPE FROM SITE

 Core elements of legislation on sex trafficking of women and girls

-• A definition of sex trafficking which focuses on the criminal acts of the offender rather than on the state of mind of the victim including;
+• A definition of sex trafficking that focuses on the criminal acts of the offender rather than on the state of mind of the victim.
+The definition should include:

 • A provision which states that the consent of the trafficking victim is not a defense to the criminal offence of sex trafficking; and

-• A provision which states that a trafficking victim shall not be detained, arrested or charged with a criminal offence for the activities they are involved in as a direct consequence of their situation as a trafficked person; and
+• A provision which states that a trafficking victim shall not be detained, arrested or charged with a criminal offence for the activities they are involved in as a direct consequence of being trafficked; and

 • A criminal offence for the offence of sex trafficking involving: